 - Instead of original huge external mechanical structure of 18 components/assemblies, the trimmed solution uses only 3 components: one cover plate inside the chamber and two solenoid valves on the side and on the top of the cover plate.
 The cover plate consists of magnetically attractable materials so that the solenoid valves can move the cover plate. - During the closing operation, the gravity force moves down the cover plate without using any energy costs.
 The tightening of the valve can be achieved automatically by the pressure differential between the chamber and the transfer module.
 The chamber vacuum is needed by the process chamber before the wafer manufacturing processes.
 No additional operational energy is needed during the closing and the state of slit valve being closed.
-This constitute 90% of the time for the equipment operations.
+This constitutes 90% of the time for the equipment operations.
 To loosen the cover plate and open the slit valve, the side solenoid valve applies a pulse of energy to pull the cover plate away from the O-Ring and the top solenoid applies a pulse of energy to suck the plate up and open the gate.
 Unlike in the original mechanical operations, energy is needed all the time to move the approximately 6 kg cover mechanism and to maintain it, the proposed trimmed solution, needs only 10% of time to apply energy on solenoid valves and taking the load of approximately 0.6 kg cover plate.
-With 10% of time needing energy to operate and approximately 10% of original loading when needing the energy, the trimmed solution takes approximately 1% of original energy to operate. - In addition, using TRIZ Trend of Space Segmentation, we can make the cover plate hollow or multiple hollow to further reducing its weight.
+With 10% of time needing energy to operate and approximately 10% of original loading when needing the energy, the trimmed solution takes approximately 1% of original energy to operate.